Huhngoku/ADVOCATE/README.md

-# Analysis of Go programs to automatically detect potential concurrency bugs
+# Analysis of Go programs for the automatic detection of potential concurrency bugs

 This program is still under development and may return no or wrong results.